xraypy/xraylarch/doc/installation.rst

 .. note::

-   Jupyter notebook version 7 and later does not work with plotly, and specifically with the example Jupyter notebooks use X-ray Larch.
+   Jupyter notebook version 7 and later does not work with Plotly version 5.
+At this writing, Plotly 6 is reported to work, but is not released yet.
+This may impact working with X-ray Larch in Jupyter notebooks.

-Since the `PyPI_` packages are the main release package, this method may better ensure that you get the latest version compared to installing the `conda-forge` package.
+Many of the packages needed can be installed either as Anaconda packages, or as plain Python packages from PyPI, and with the `pip` command.
+Since the `PyPI`_ packages are the main release package, this method may better ensure that you get the latest version compared to installing the `conda-forge` package.

 Finally, no matter how you install Larch, you can run